-The increased estimated costs are as a result of industry-wide cost inflation and a variety of other factors, however the Company does not consider the variances to be material nor does it expect them to impact the ability of the Company to achieve its stated business objectives and milestones.
+Increased estimated costs are as a result of industry-wide cost inflation and a variety of other factors.
+In particular, exploration success at depth in the Phase 2 expansion drill program resulted in drilling of more holes at depth than originally planned (deeper holes are higher cost) as well as more directional drilling from branch holes.
+Inflation in fuel prices also increased logistical costs associated with drilling.
+However, the Company does not consider the variances to be material nor does it expect them to impact the ability of the Company to achieve its stated business objectives and milestones.